olaseyo/AB/README.md

 ## Supported database

-Currently, only MYSQL and PostgreSQL are supported.
+Currently, only MYSQL is supported.

-Work towards the support for other popular databases is in progress.